kang-yu/visa/README.md

 ## Installation

 ### install the released version from CRAN:
-The very first version of visa (0.1.0) is on CRAN.
+The version v1.0.0 is available on CRAN.
 ``` r
 install.packages("visa")
 ```